andreasbalser/image-analysis-group10/final_project_ass6/doc/taskA.md

 Record in your project documentation the achieved accuracy, all important training parameters such as number of epochs, batch size, total training time, as well as the plot of the loss during training.
 Explain which optimizer you have selected and why.
 Report whether the training was performed using the CPU or the GPU.

----

 # Task A – Initial Setup and Baseline Training

-For the initial setup, the EMNIST **letters** dataset (28×28 grayscale images) was used to train a simple CNN for handwritten letter classification.
 The network architecture consisted of:

-- **Conv2D (8 filters, 3×3 kernel, padding=1)**: Extracts local spatial features while preserving spatial dimensions (28×28)
+- conv2D (8 filters, 3×3 kernel, padding=1)Extracts local spatial features while preserving spatial dimensions
-- **ReLU**: Introduces non-linearity
+- ReLU: Activation, introduces non-linearity
-- **MaxPooling (2×2)**: Reduces the feature map size from 28×28 to 14×14
+- MaxPooling (2×2): Downgrading, reduces the feature map size from 28×28 to 14×14
-- **Flattening**: Converts the 8×14×14 feature maps into a 1D vector of 1568 units
+- Flattening: Converts the feature maps into a 1D vector
-- **Fully Connected Layer (1568 → 26)**: Maps the extracted features to the 26 alphabet classes (A–Z)
+- Fully Connected Layer (1568 → 26): Maps the extracted features to the alphabet classes

-**CrossEntropyLoss** was used as the loss function and **Adam optimizer** (learning rate = 0.001) was used for parameter updates.
-Adam was selected because it combines the benefits of momentum and adaptive learning rates, which typically speeds up convergence.
-The training was performed on the available device (CPU or GPU).
+- CrossEntropyLoss was used as the loss function
+- Adam optimizer was used for parameter updates.
+Adam was selected because it combines the benefits of momentum and adaptive learning rates (speeds up convergence)
+- The training was performed on the available device (CPU)

 ## Training Configuration and Results